downloadpizza/Mineboats/README.md

   - start: starts the splits when the player moves
   - startonsplit: starts when the player first crosses the line
   - stop: stops all splitting operations

+## CubeKrowd rule compliance
+The mod tracks the player position and speed.
+No other information is used.